marina99999/my-app/README.md

 If you want to look at the detailed description you can go to https://vscode.readthedocs.io/en/latest/nodejs/reactjs-tutorial/

+## Demo

+If you want to follow the Demo you should load the Code from the Card.js File and follow the instructions from above

 ## Available Scripts

 In the project directory, you can run: